websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 * You can copy the file to other Liferay DXP environments and server nodes.
 * You can store configurations in a version control system to simplify configuration management.
-* Setting properties in the file before initial startup is the quickest way to configure DXP.
+* Setting properties in the file before initial startup is the quickest way to configure Liferay.

+Portal properties are applied to Liferay Docker containers with environment variables (Env variables) and properties files.
+Please see [Configuring Containers](../installing-liferay/using-liferay-docker-images/configuring-containers.md#using-liferay-env-variables) to configure Docker containers with portal properties.

 **Contents:**